Your story is you. Be heard.

 Stories are universal.
 Stories are personal.
 Stories can strengthen the work we do.

 Hearing the stories of others initiates empathy and helps to instigate a sense of social connectivity.
 By hearing somebody tell their story, we, as listeners have to acknowledge that we are not any more or less significant and that other people matter.
 This may sound mundane, or perhaps, highlights what some may see as basic common courtesy, but empathy and compassion need to be developed, or at the very least, something we need to be reminded to practice.
-Recording these stories gives us an archive of human experiences – a library of the human condition – to reference and/or use a tool to keep the past relevant and to make sure that people’s’ lived experiences can be honored by future generations.
+Recording these stories gives us an archive of human experiences – a library of the human condition – to reference and use as a tool to keep the past relevant and to make sure that people’s’ lived experiences can be honored by future generations.

 Sheboygan Stories will become part of the Library of Congress, American Folklife Center collection.